 Estimating the Useful Lives of Property and Equipment and Investment Property.
-The Company estimates the useful lives of property and equipment based on the period over which the assets are expected to be available for use.
+The Company estimates the useful lives of property and equipment and investment property based on the period over which the assets are expected to be available for use.
 The Company reviews annually the estimated useful lives of property and equipment based on factors that include asset utilization, internal technical evaluation, technological changes, environmental changes and anticipated use of the assets.

-There were no changes in estimated useful lives of property and equipment in 2023 and 2022.
-The carrying amount of property and equipment are disclosed in Note 8.
+There were no changes in estimated useful lives of property and equipment and investment property in 2024 and 2023.
+The carrying amount of property and equipment and investment property are disclosed in Note 8 and Note 9, respectively.